isomerpages/moe-stgabrielspri/_academic-learning/Mother Tongue Languages/Malay Language.md

 <li>
 <p><strong>Internal Competitions</strong>
 </p>
-<p>Providing students with the opportunity to use the Malay Language at various
+<p>Providing students with the opportunity to use the Malay Language in various
-platforms in various creative forms to build their confidence in public speaking.</p>
+creative forms to build their confidence in public speaking.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Nursery Rhyme Recitation (P1)</p>